alshedivat/al-folio/_pages/Life.md

 layout: page
 permalink: /life/
 title: Life
-description: Link to all the non technical side of my world.
+description: .
 nav: true
 nav_order: 4
 ---

-This is a window to some of my interests.
-I pursue these in not so disciplined fashion.
-Some of the interests remain more long term like dancing.
-Others I pick and drop as per convenience.
+This is a window to some of my interests those I pursue in not so disciplined fashion.

-1. Dancing
-2. Personal blogging
-3. Book reviews

 <!-- pages/projects.md -->
 <div class="projects">